BRA1L0R/go-mcproto/README.md

 packets.MinecraftPackets will add the rest of the fields which are needed for a packet to be conformant to the standard format, compressed or not

-ChatMessage will also inherit from packets.MinecraftPackets the methods for the serialization of the fields into Data and the final serialization which returns the byte slice that can be sent over the connection using `client.WritePacket`
+ChatMessage will also inherit from packets.MinecraftPackets the methods for serialization of the fields into Data and the final serialization which returns the byte slice that can be sent over a connection using `client.WritePacket`

 ### Arrays

 Sometimes you might encounter a packet which sends before an array the length of it.
-Fortunately you can still deserialize the packet with no extra steps doing something like this:
+Fortunately you can still deserialize the packet with no extra steps thanks to the len tag:

 ```go
 type Biome struct {